 - Proof of vehicle insurance (if applicable).

-Note that if you are renewing vehicle registrations in VA DMV Customer Service centers, you may be subject to additional transaction fees.
-Late fees will also be applicable to applicants who renew expired car registrations in VA.
+Note that if you are renewing car registration in VA DMV Customer Service centers, you may be subject to additional transaction fees.
+Late Virginia auto registration renewal fees will also be applicable to drivers who renew expired registrations in VA.

 DMV vehicle registration renewals in Virginia can also be completed by mail, by sending the renewal notice along with any supporting documentation and payment for the fees to the DMV.
-To complete this procedure, drivers will need to complete the auto registration renewal notice in the applicable fields and enclose the listed payment for the fees in the form of money order or check, as the DMV cannot accept cash payments.
-The complete paperwork should be sent to the Virginia DMV Renewal Center in Richmond.
-The DMV will send the updated credentials within 15 days from the date of submission.
-You should contact the DMV before renewing car registrations in VA by mail if any personal or vehicle information is incorrect on the renewal notice.
+To complete the DMV registration renewal process, drivers will need to complete the registration renewal notice in the applicable fields.
+Additionally, drivers with expired car registration in VA must enclose the listed payment for the fees in the form of money order or check, as the DMV cannot accept cash payments.
+The complete auto registration renewal paperwork should be sent to the Virginia DMV Renewal Center in Richmond.
+The DMV will send updated car registration renewal credentials within 15 days from the date of submission.
+If the vehicle registration renewal notice displays incorrect personal or vehicle information, you should contact the DMV before completing the application.

-Applications for vehicle registration renewals in Virginia must be accompanied by documents proving liability insurance for the vehicle.
-Vehicle owners must comply with Virginia laws regarding the minimum required liability coverage, which is as follows:
+Applications to renew expired car registration in Virginia must be accompanied by documents proving liability insurance for the vehicle.
+Vehicle owners who need to renew car registration must comply with Virginia law regarding the minimum required liability coverage, which is as follows: